boutiques/boutiques/README.md

 * **`name`:** name of the tool.
 * **`description`:** description of the tool.
 * **`schema-version`:** version of the schema used.
-* **`command-line`:** a string, specifying a command line template where input/output values are replaced by "keys".
+* **`command-line`:** a string, specifying a command line template where input/output values are identified by "keys".
+At runtime, command-line keys are substituted with flags and values (see details in next Section).
 Example:
 ```
 my_tool [PARAM1] [IN_FILE] [PARAM2] [OUT_FILE]
 ```